NotLemon/AniList-Manual/before-you-begin/written-media-information/doujinshi.md

 {% endhint %}

 {% hint style="info" %}
-Some doujinshi that enter serialisation may be converted to the manga format provided the new serialisation is not an entirely new work.
+Some doujinshi that enter serialization may be converted to the manga format provided the new serialization is not an entirely new work.
 Please refer to [manga](manga.md#doujinshi-into-manga) for more information.
 {% endhint %}